Fekir scores 2 as Lyon beats Metz 2-0 to move into 3rd place

 Lyon, which has won its last four games overall, used the flanks to good effect against last-place Metz in the first half.
 But Lyon’s intensity dropped off after the break.

-Lyon is one point ahead of fourth-place Marseille, three behind second-place Monaco and seven adrift of unbeaten leader Paris Saint-Germain.
+Lyon moved two points clear of fourth-place Nantes, three behind second-place Monaco and seven adrift of unbeaten leader Paris Saint-Germain.

-Resurgent Marseille is pushing for a top-three place after extending its unbeaten run to six league games with a hard-fought 1-0 win at struggling Lille.
+Saint-Etienne remains in sixth place after drawing 0-0 at mid-table Toulouse in a gritty game of few chances.

-Marseille coach Rudi Garcia and Lille’s Marcelo Bielsa faced their former clubs.
+Marseille coach Rudi Garcia and Lille’s Marcelo Bielsa will face their former clubs.
 Garcia led Lille to the league and Cup double in 2011, while Bielsa walked out on Marseille just one game into the 2015-16 season.
 He had verbally agreed a new contract, but then changed his mind.

-This time, Garcia came out on top as Marseille followed up last weekend’s encouraging 2-2 home draw against PSG with a tenacious performance.
-In contrast, Bielsa’s side is in deep trouble and languishes 19th with just six points – four away from safety.

-Marseille scored in the fifth minute when attacking midfielder Morgan Sanson neatly turned in winger Florian Thauvin’s free kick from the right.